P3pp3rF1y/Reliquary/README.md

 Building
 =========

 We use ForgeGradle.
-There are instructions inside the 'gradle.build' file in this repository.
+There are instructions inside the 'build.gradle' file in this repository.

 Versioning
 =========